babapooja/babapooja.github.io/README.md

 # Pooja Baba's profile

-This is a react project in which I have created my profile consiting of my skill sets, job experience and project work.
+This page is created using HTML, CSS.
+I have created this page to display my profile information in brief.

+You can view the profile at - https://babapooja.github.io/